Sandra Monterroso: Select performances

-Exhibitions
+Exhibitions (selection)

 Solo exhibitions

 In 2011, Ernesto Calvo curated Monterroso's solo exhibition, Efectos Cruzados, in Galería Piegatto in Guatemala City.
 The exhibit was later on shown at El Museo de Arte San Salvador (MARTE) in 2013.
-In February 2014, the artist opened her solo show Actions to Abolish the Desire at the 9.99 Gallery.
+In February 2014, the artist opened her solo show, Actions to Abolish the Desire at the 9.99 Gallery.

 Group exhibitions

 In May 2009, Rosina Cazali and Joanne Bernstein presented Performing Localities, a series of lectures and videos on post-war Guatemalan artists including Monterroso at InIVA.
 On June 17, 2009, Monterroso joined other female artists from Guatemala and Bolivia for an event called Feminist Art-Action: Panorama of feminist contemporary Latin-American video-performance, which was held at the Centre Georges Pompidou and organized by le peuple qui manque.

 In January 2014, Ciudad de la Imaginación, a contemporary art space in the western highlands of Guatemala, invited Monterroso to participate in the Estados de Excepción exhibition that traveled to Arte Actual in Quito, Ecuador.
 In 2014, Monterroso participated as a part of the Indigenous Voices project in the Montevideo Biennial: 500 Future Years, curated by Alfons Hug.
 In 2015 Monterroso has been invited to participate in the Latin American Pavilion for the 56th Venice Biennale and in the 12th Havana Biennial.